ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - : float = 6.28318
 ```

-However, with respect to the expression `2. *. pi` the environment is different, it contains the definition of `pi`.
+However, with respect to the expression `2. *. pi`, the environment is different: it contains the definition of `pi`.
 Local definition create local environments.

 The scope of a definition is the set of environments where it is reachable.

 Although OCaml is an expression-oriented language, it is not entirely free of statements.
 The `let` construct is a statement.
-It is a statement which may change the state of the environment, by adding a name-value binding.
+It is a statement which may change the state of the environment by adding a name-value binding.
 Note that expressions at the toplevel also fall into that category because they are equivalent to `let _ =` definitions.
 ```ocaml
 # (1.0 +. sqrt 5.0) /.
 2.0;;
 - : float = 1.6180339887498949